Iquitos: Education

 Iquitos is home to numerous research projects on ecology related to ornithology and herpetology.
 Cornell University owns a field station dubbed the Cornell University Esbaran Amazon Field Laboratory.
 Founded in July 2001 under the direction of Dr. Eloy Rodriguez, the facility is dedicated to education, conservation, and the discovery of novel medicinal compounds from applied field chemoecology.

 The field lab strives to survey and catalog the biological diversity found along the Yarapa River Basin.
 It provides researchers with field experience in the broad range of disciplines necessary for this task.
 Another major goal is to explore value-added derivatives of biodiversity.
 This includes both tangible returns, in the form of new discoveries in the biomedical and related sciences, as well as less tangible goods, such as the promotion of ecotourism and an ecological ethic.
 They work to ensure benefits to the local communities, and to participating students and researchers.

 Universities

 Iquitos has four universities: Universidad Nacional de la Amazonía Peruana (UNAP), the local state university; Universidad Particular de Iquitos (UPI), Universidad Científica del Perú (UCP), Universidad Peruana del Oriente (UPO) three private institutions.
-It is also home to the Instituto de Investigaciones de la Amazonía Peruana (IIAP), the Institute of Investigation of the Peruvian Amazon.
+It is also home to the Instituto de Investigaciones de la Amazonía Peruana (IIAP), the Research Institute of the Peruvian Amazon.